byuweb/menu_based_landing_page_drupal/README.md

 The tiles will display showing links on the pages Breakfast, Lunch, Entrees, and Appetizers.

+## Modifying the content in the Card tiles
+This module provides a default view.
+You are able to modify everything about the view.
+For example, you can modify the sort to be alphabetical by title, you could add more fields to show in the card (i.e. an image or tag).
+You can also change style settings related to the BYU Card.
+## Creating more views like this?
+You are able to clone the view and modify it if you want something similar for another menu.
+Or if you wanted to create a page instead of a block, you would be able to as well.
 ## Links that AREN'T to actual content
 This view only works for content links.